IBM Cloud Docs

 Custom images in a private catalog known issue

-Bare metal servers limitations
+Bare metal servers known issues and limitations

 Issue: Flow log collectors are not integrated with bare metal servers.
 As a result, if you create a flow log collector for a VPC, traffic that flows to and from bare metal servers in that VPC aren't logged.